⚠️ Quick Triage

 What to do next

-Whatever path you choose, don't ignore a flashing check engine light.
-Of the eight causes above, every one becomes more expensive over time, but only an active misfire becomes catastrophic in days rather than months.
+4. Never ignore a flashing check engine light.
+Of the eight causes, only an active misfire becomes catastrophic in days rather than months.

 Have an idle shake pattern we didn't cover?
 Email [email protected] with a description and we'll add it to the next version of this guide.